covalentlybound/AHEaD-2021/Google-Cloud/README.md

 patient encounters, diagnostic tests, procedures, etc. and it's impossible to work with it without SQL.

-Now say we want to look yearly trends in the revenue generated from alcohol sales in each county.
+Now say we want to look at yearly trends in the revenue generated from alcohol sales in each county.
 To do that, we `SELECT` the county, year, and `SUM` the sales revenue variables and `GROUP BY` county and year.
 We can also tell SQL to `ORDER BY` the new total revenue variable from high to low: `DESC` (descending